Petro Poroshenko: Inauguration

 Poroshenko was inaugurated in the Verkhovna Rada (parliament) on 7 June 2014.
 In his inaugural address he stressed that Ukraine would not give up Crimea and stressed the unity of Ukraine.
-He promised an amnesty "for those who do not have blood on their hands" to the separatist and pro-Russia insurgents of the 2014 pro-Russian conflict in Ukraine and to the Ukrainian nationalist groups that oppose them, but added: "Talking to gangsters and killers is not our path".
+He promised an amnesty "for those who do not have blood on their hands" to the pro-Russian separatists of the war in Donbas and to the Ukrainian nationalist groups that oppose them, but added: "Talking to gangsters and killers is not our path."
 He also called for early regional elections in Eastern Ukraine.

 Poroshenko stated that he would sign the economic part of the Ukraine–European Union Association Agreement and that this was the first step towards full Ukrainian EU Membership.
 During the speech, he stated he saw "Ukrainian as the only state language" but also spoke of the "guarantees [of] the unhindered development of Russian and all the other languages".
 Part of the speech was in Russian.